Jack Ging: Career

 Ging starred in the war film Sniper's Ridge (1961) and played Will Coleman in Where the Red Fern Grows (1974).
 Other film credits include Hang 'Em High (1968), Play Misty for Me (1971), and High Plains Drifter (1973), all opposite Clint Eastwood.
 He also appeared in the horror films Die Sister, Die!
 (1972) and Sssssss (1973), as well as the action film That Man Bolt (1973).
 He appeared in TV movies such as Terror in the Sky (1971) and The Disappearance of Flight 412 (1974).

 Ging portrayed Dan Wright in NBC's The Man and the Challenge (1959–1960).
 He also starred in "Dead Men don't pay no debts", an episode of Bat Masterson, playing a small-town sheriff in love with a girl whose name is the same as the man he's sworn to kill.
 He portrayed a raider in eight episodes of the 1958–1959 syndicated western series Mackenzie's Raiders.
-Thereafter, he appeared as Beau McCloud in thirteen episodes in the last season of the ABC western series Tales of Wells Fargo.
+Thereafter, he appeared as Beau McCloud in thirteen episodes in the last season of the NBC western series Tales of Wells Fargo.

 In 1960, Ging appeared in one episode of The Twilight Zone, "The Whole Truth".
 He made three guest appearances on Perry Mason, including, in 1962, playing Danny Pierce in "The Case of the Lonely Eloper".
 From 1962 to 1964, he played a young psychiatrist in NBC's 62-episode medical drama The Eleventh Hour.
 In 1966 he played "Simon Dobbs", a blind ex-lawman trying to cope with his new affliction, on the episode "Stage Stop" (S12E10) on the TV Western Gunsmoke.

 Ging had a recurring role as Lieutenant Dan Ives, one of many of Joe Mannix's Los Angeles Police Department contacts on Mannix from 1967 to 1975.
 Ging's other roles were on The Roaring 20s, The Six Million Dollar Man, The Bionic Woman, Wiseguy, B. J. and the Bear, The Winds of War, and War and Remembrance.
 In 1981, Ging played Tracy Winslow in the episode "My Heroes Have Always Been Cowboys" of ABC's The Greatest American Hero.
 From 1984 to 1985, Ging played the arrogant Lieutenant Ted Quinlan on the adventure/detective series Riptide; his character was killed off and he went on to appear on The A-Team, on which he made two guest appearances as villains.
 His roles as a regular on TV programs included that of Chuck Morris on the short-lived CBS crime drama Dear Detective and Admiral Conte on the NBC adventure series The Highwayman.